learninguser/notes/Day56.md

 ## Kubernetes installation

 - Kubernetes is a cluster and offers PaaS (Platform as a Service) model
+- Kubernetes is a cloud agnostic service i.e. it can be used on any cloud platform, on-prem etc
 - Every clustering solution has a Master and Worker nodes
   - Master node: Assign instructions to worker nodes
   - Worker nodes: Performs task based on the instructions from Master
 - If there are no worker nodes, Master node needs to perform all the tasks
+- In production grade or high-end application, we have more than one replica of master node (control plane).
+Usually 3 is a good number
 - **Minikube**: Installing all the Master and worker components within **one** server
 - But this minikube is only for learning purpose and not production ready
 - Manifest files are written in yaml and is a way to inform K8s to run the image
 - `kubectl` is the command line that connects with the Kubernetes cluster and pushes the manifest files
+- We pass on the manifest file to control plane and it will ask its worker to perform the task
+- We only talk to control through the API to the control plane and don't talk to the worker nodes directly
+- Everything will only happen on the worker nodes
 - K8 cluster pulls the images from Dockerhub and creates containers which are referred as **Pods** in Kubernetes
+- A pod is the smallest unit in K8s
 - If Minikube is successfully installed, a file with name **kubeconfig** will be created in our home directory
 - We should create a directory called `.kube` and copy `kubeconfig` file as `config` to `.kube` directory
 - After that if we run `kubectl get nodes` command, we should see a node listed in the output